jas1106/drug-web-scraper/README.md

 5. insepct the login page to view the cookie that has been created in the development tools tab
 6. copy and paste the cookie into scrape.js
 7. run `node scrape.js`
+8. after running scrape.js, drugs.html will be created which is the scraped version of the website